 Some people criticize my style but most of them often appreciate it.
 We can never please everyone what’s important is we please ourselves.posted over 1 year ago

 Give them the mental finger and keep wearing what you like.
 Everybody has a diffrent style andn there are no “rules” as to what you should or shouldn’t be wearing.
-At the end of the day, you should be dressing to please yourself and forget what anybody has to say about it.posted 12 months ago
+At the end of the day, you should be dressing to please yourself and forget what anybody has to say about it.posted about 1 year ago

 Make Him Feel Welcome with Chic Points